tembo-io/website/landing/src/content/docs/postgres_guides/how-to-backup-and-restore-a-postgres-database/how-to-backup-and-restore-a-postgres-database.md

----
-sidebar_position: 2
-tags:
-  - Postgres Basics
----

-# How to Backup and Restore a Postgres Database

 Postgres comes with a variety of methods to backup and restore the state of your database.
 It is an essential task for database administrators to ensure data integrity and recover from data loss or system failures.

 Suppose you are working on a company’s project and you do not want to lose any of the project’s data like user details, tables, etc; while simultaneously maintaining the security of data.
 In such a scenario, consistently backing up your database is critical.
 Let’s see how you can do this.